charmplusplus/charm/doc/charm++/manual.rst

 the size of the PE tree.
 Load is balanced at the process group level every five steps and at the root level every ten steps.
 Note also that the process group usage of GreedyRefine provides a custom parameter to the strategy.
-This will only be used for the process group level version of GreedyRefine, not the process level version.
+This parameter will only be used for the process group level version of GreedyRefine, not the process level version.

 .. code-block:: json